 “But the Holy Spirit produces this kind of fruit in our lives: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.
 There is no law against these things!

 “Those who belong to Christ Jesus have nailed the passions and desires of their sinful nature to his cross and crucified them there.” - Galatians 5:22-24 NLT

 I’ve gotten to the point where I like to eat fruit.
 A banana here or an apple there.
 Or a fruit cocktail mixture of cantaloupe, melon, grapes, bananas and watermelon (or whatever else I want to pick and mix with it) is often refreshing, especially in the summer.

 When I was younger, that wasn’t necessarily the case.
 A banana every now and then just to keep muscle cramps away was about all you could get me to eat.
 Meat and potatoes were where it was at for me.
 Some vegetables and more than likely a bowl of cereal or ice cream, dependent upon the time of day

 But fruit?
 Rarely ever.

 Now, my kids like most fruit and will try to take pieces of mine when we have it in a medley or mix... bananas, grapes, cantaloupe, watermelon.
-They use to try to pick, take, steal it from me if they could (or I would allow)
+They will try to pick, take, steal it from me if they can (or I will allow it).